Scholarships Fund Your Future

 The 2017-2018 Scholar Dollar$ is currently open!

-The 2018-2019 Scholar Dollar$ will open October 1, 2017, and remain open year-round.
+The 2018-2019 Scholar Dollar$ is currently open! and remain open year-round.
 Priority deadline for the Scholar Dollar$ is March 1st; those who submit their application before March 1st will be given priority scholarship consideration.

 Many of our scholarships require students to:

 - Have graduated from a NM high school or received a NM GED

 - Be admitted to DACC in a degree-seeking program